khilang/khi/README.md

 This is an example of a Khi-based configuration format.

-The purpose of this example is to show how Khi can be used for configuration and to compare it to the corresponding **JSON** or **YAML** document.
+The purpose of this example is to show that Khi can encode the same structures as JSON or YAML.

-- Khi allows comments, JSON does not.
-- In terms of syntax noise, **JSON** requires quotes around all keys and text values.
-- JSON requires the root element to be wrapped in brackets.

 ```
 oak-planks: {